MicrosoftDocs/windows-itpro-docs/devices/surface-hub/connect-and-display-with-surface-hub.md

 ### Software requirements

-You can run Surface Hub in replacement PC mode with 64-bit versions of Windows Home, Windows Pro and Windows Enterprise.
-You can download the Surface Hub Replacement PC Driver Package from the Microsoft download center.
+You can run Surface Hub in replacement PC mode with 64-bit versions of Windows 10 Home, Windows 10 Pro and Windows 10 Enterprise.
+You can download the  [Surface Hub Replacement PC driver package](https://www.microsoft.com/en-us/download/details.aspx?id=52210) from the Microsoft download center.
 We recommend that you install these drivers on any computer you plan to use as a replacement PC.

 ### Hardware requirements

 Surface Hub is compatible with a range of hardware.
-Choose the processor and memory confirmation for your replacement PC so that it supports the app you'll be using.
+Choose the processor and memory confirmation for your replacement PC so that it supports the programs you'll be using.
 Your replacement PC hardware needs to support 64-bit versions of Windows 10.

 ### Graphics adapter

 In replacement PC mode, Surface Hub supports any graphics adapter that can produce a DisplayPort signal.
 You'll improve your experience with a graphics adapter that can match Surface Hub's resolution and refresh rate.
 For example, though the best and recommended replacement PC experience on the Surface Hub is with a 120Hz video signal, 60Hz video signals are also supported.

-**55" Surface Hubs** - Graphics adapter needs to be capable of a resolution of 1920 x 1080 at 120Hz.
+**55" Surface Hubs** - For best experience, use a graphics card capable of 1080p resolution at 120Hz.

-**84" Surface Hubs** - Graphics adapter needs to be capable of outputting four DisplayPort 1.2 streams to produce 2160 pixels at 120Hz (3840 x 2160 at 120Hz vertical refresh).
-Options for graphics cards include NVIDIA K2200, NVIDIA K4200, and NVIDIA M6000.
+**84" Surface Hubs** - For best experience, use a graphics card capable of outputting four DisplayPort 1.2 streams to produce 2160p at 120Hz (3840 x 2160 at 120Hz vertical refresh).
+We've verified that this works with the NVIDIA Quadro K2200, NVIDIA Quadro K4200, and NVIDIA Quadro M6000.
+These are not the only graphics cards - others are available from other vendors.

 Check directly with graphics card vendors for the latest drivers.